-For Pension Plan purposes salary includes only regular pay (including approved leave time used) and longevity pay.
+For Pension Plan purposes salary includes only regular pay (including approved leave time used) and longevity pay. - ii.

-- ii.
 Employee contributions (4.5% of compensation as noted) are deducted from the employee's pay on a pre-tax basis. - c.
 Administration

 The non-uniform employee pension plan, which includes both the Defined Benefit and Defined Contribution plan, is administered by the Human Resources Department.
 Investment policies are set by the five-member Board of Trustees.
 Members of this Board will select a financial consultant/advisor and will review investment performance of the fund on at least a quarterly basis.
-This Board is made up of: Director of Human Resources, Director of Finance, and three members appointed by the City Manager.
+This Board is made up of: Chief People Officer, Director of Finance, and three members appointed by the City Manager.

-Administrative policies for the Defined Benefit Plan are set by a three member Administrative Committee made up of the Director of Human Resources, Director of Finance and a third member appointed by the City Manager.
+Administrative policies for the Defined Benefit Plan are set by a three member Administrative Committee made up of the Chief People Officer, Director of Finance and a third member appointed by the City Manager.